abhisheksrocks/async_button/README.md

 - There are **2** failure styles - 'Network Error', 'Wrong Password'
 - There is **1** success style - 'Welcome, \<CustomName\>!'
 (Note that 'Abhishek' is provided at runtime)

-Let's see how to create something like this.
+Lets see how to create something like this.
 We'll also use fallback styles and widgets.

 ```dart
 AsyncOutlinedButton(